damianhakert/damianhakert.github.io/source/handbook/hiring/index.html.md

 1. One person from People Operations will reply-to-all to everyone in the thread (including the applicant) to confirm that they will make the contract.
 Speed matters: if you are in People Operations and you can tackle this, then raise your hand and hit reply-all.
-   - For any hires for which the COO does _not_ sign, the COO reviews the contract after which it can be sent out to be signed by any of the relevant C-level team members.
-For any hires for which the COO should sign, either the CFO or the CEO must review the contracts.
+   - The VP of Scaling reviews the contract after which it can be sent out to be signed by the C-level team member that made the offer.
 1. This person from People Operations makes the contract based on the details found in the Workable platform, and uses reply-all to gather any missing pieces of information, and to confirm with a reply-to-all when the contract is sent.
 Note: the number of proposed stock options